Y2Z/dataurl/README.md

 # dataurl

-CLI tool and Rust crate for converting files into data URLs and back
+CLI tool / Rust crate for converting files and text into data URLs and back

 ---------------------------------------------------